GeoMigrata/dotMigrata/API.md

 ### SnapshotService

-Static service for creating snapshots.
+Static service for creating and restoring world snapshots with person-based architecture.

 **Methods:**